Bachelor's Degree in Nursing Care

 Applications and admissions process

-Applications for the Bachelor's in Nursing degree program can be submitted between 1st July and 20th August of every year.
+Applications for the Bachelor's in Nursing degree program can be submitted between 1st June and 15th July 2023.
 Applications must be submitted to the Office of Student Affairs.
-The first intake of applications (for the winter semester 2020) must be submitted between 01 July and 20 August 2020.